letmebefree/zonetradingmanual/Introduction.md

 # Introduction

-This is a manual that explains the principles and usage of the Zone-Trader expert adviser, designed to identify high probability trading opportunities based on zones of supply and demand.
+This is a manual that explains the principles and usage of the Zone-Trader expert adviser, designed to identify high probability trading opportunities based on supply and demand.

 As a precursor to using the expert adviser, some explanation behind the principles of supply and demand is given, with instruction on  how to read price charts.